 If you’re anything like us, getting that e-mail notification from our photographer letting us know that our most recent project photos are ready to view feels a lot like Christmas morning.
 It never gets old seeing something you pieced together in your mind finished and on film.

 As you scroll through your photos, you will feel an overwhelming urge to share every single one of them immediately, but in the world of content creation and marketing campaigns, you need a plan to get the most out of your gorgeous new photos.
-With that in mind, here are the seven fool-proof steps to go through (in order) every time you get a new batch of project photos in:
+We’ve developed an online course with a step-by-step approach to your new project rollouts for the best exposure and marketing opportunities possible.
+Today, we’ll cover a brief overview with seven tips to get you started:

 Download and rename all your images as soon as you receive them, then organize them so they’re easy to navigate.
 If you don’t have an organizational system in place, check out our process here.